themaplelab/swan/README.md

 ## Developing

 ```
-git clone git@github.com:themaplelab/swan.git -b spds --recurse-submodules
+git clone git@github.com:themaplelab/swan.git -b spds
 ```

-Add your github username and [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) (with read:packages) to `jvm/ca.ualberta.maple.swan.spds/build.gradle`.
+Add your github username and [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) (with read:packages) to `jvm/gradle.properties`.
 This is required for adding SPDS as a dependency.
-Do **not** push this token.
+Do **not** push these.

 Run `./build.sh` in the repo root.
 You can also run nested `build.sh` scripts from root to build separate toolchain components.